Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

 And then since I know the first character of the secret from the previous round, I can put that in the message after the As

+                                                                                Secret starts here
+                                                                                V
-    G E T   / A A A A A A A A A A | A A A A A A A A A A A A A A A A A A A 1 i | 3 4 5 ...
+    G E T   / A A A A A A A A A A | A A A A A A A A A A A A A A A A A A A 1 i | 1 2 3  ...
     ^                             ^                                           ^
 	First block                   Second block                                Third block